siowyisheng/pipenv-pyconsg-18/README.md

 ![pipenv logo](https://i.imgur.com/R1qf6Vw.png "logo text")

-Package manager for virtual environments creates a virtualenv in a standard location.
-It automatically adds/removes packages to a Pipfile when they are un/installed.
+Python package manager for virtual environments.
+It creates a virtualenv in a standard location and automatically adds/removes packages to a Pipfile when they are [un]installed.

 ## Concept
 * `Pipfile` becomes the development `requirements.txt`
 * `Pipfile.lock` becomes the production `requirements.txt`

-## Need
-* Update top-level dependencies
-* Fix all production dependencies

 ### Setup new project
 | Task          | With virtualenvwrapper | __With pipenv__   |